awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### putLoggingOptions(input:​completion:​)
+### putLoggingOptions(input:completion:)

 Sets or updates the IoT Analytics logging options.
-If you update the value of any loggingOptions field, it takes up to one
-minute for the change to take effect.
-Also, if you change the policy attached to the role you
-specified in the roleArn field (for example, to correct an invalid policy), it
-takes up to five minutes for that change to take effect.
+If you update the value of any loggingOptions field, it takes up to one minute for the change to take effect.
+Also, if you change the policy attached to the role you specified in the roleArn field (for example, to correct an invalid policy), it takes up to five minutes for that change to take effect.

 ``` swift
 func putLoggingOptions(input: PutLoggingOptionsInput, completion: @escaping (ClientRuntime.SdkResult<PutLoggingOptionsOutputResponse, PutLoggingOptionsOutputError>) -> Void)
 ```

-### runPipelineActivity(input:​completion:​)
+### runPipelineActivity(input:completion:)

 Simulates the results of running a pipeline activity on a message payload.